People

 Jessica Castillo Vardaro

 As a post-doc in the Pringle and Tarnita Labs from 2015 until 2018, Jess led a multi-species behavioral, ecological, and population-genetic study of termites in Kenya, to understand how competition influences population structure and spatial self-organization.
 She also is the first to work out molecular techniques for studying termite diets!
-Jess is now an Assistant Professor in the Biological Sciences at San Jose State University.
+Jess is now an Assistant Professor in Biological Sciences at San Jose State University.
 [Website]

 Johan Pansu

-Johan, a world-class molecular ecologist, was a post-doc in the lab from 2016 to 2018.
+Johan, a world-class molecular ecologist, was a post-doc in the Lab from 2016 to 2018.
 Building on our lab’s prior work using DNA metabarcoding to study large-herbivore diets in Africa, Johan led (and continues to lead!) a pioneering effort to characterize large-mammal food webs throughout southeastern Africa.
 In the meantime, Johan has moved on to a prestigious Marie Skłodowski-Curie Fellowship, based with CSIRO (in Sydney, making us jealous again…)

 Tyler Coverdale